AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 #### react-native-permissions

-1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ Add Files to <...>
+1. In the XCode's "Project navigator", right click on Libraries folder under your project ➜ `Add Files to <...>`

-2. Go to node_modules ➜ react-native-permissions ➜ select ReactNativePermissions.xcodeproj
+2. Go to `node_modules` ➜ `react-native-permissions` ➜ `ios` ➜ select `ReactNativePermissions.xcodeproj`

-3. Add libReactNativePermissions.a to Build Phases -> Link Binary With Libraries
+3. Add `libReactNativePermissions.a` to `Build Phases -> Link Binary With Libraries`

 4. Add necessary permissions to `./ios/PROJECT_NAME/Info.plist` (remove what you don't need):